Longest Consecutive Sequence

 Solution idea

 The longest consecutive sequence must start from some element in the array.
-So the basic idea would be to explore each possibility: pick each element in the input and do a linear search to count the length of the longest consecutive sequence starting from that element.
+So, the basic idea would be to explore each possibility: pick each element in the input and conduct a linear search to count the length of the longest consecutive sequence starting from that element.

 We also keep track of the longest length of consecutive sequences seen so far during this process.
 The critical question is: how do we implement this?
 Let's think!